 Matthew Mazzotta's work is conceptual in nature, resulting in permanent and temporary public interventions that range from the creation of new social spaces in communities to addressing more pressing environmental issues, but always with a focus on place and public participation.
 He has completed over a dozen major public art and design-build projects as well as artist residencies in the U.S., Europe, Asia and the Middle East.
 Matthew is the recipient of a Loeb Fellowship at the Harvard University Graduate School of Design.
 He graduated from MIT’s School of Architecture and Planning with a Master of Science in Visual Studies in 2009 and received his Bachelor of Fine Arts from the School of the Art Institute of Chicago.

-Matthew Mazzotta will offer opportunity to engage in a dialogue with the local community through his Outdoor Living Room process.
+A central aspect of Matthew Mazzotta's work is to offer opportunity for dialogue with the local community through his Outdoor Living Room process.
 The Outdoor Living Room is a comfortable place where people converse, discuss or simply enjoy each other’s company.
 Local residents lend pieces of furniture, rugs and accessories, which are then arranged at a central location.
 Like any good host, Matthew sets out refreshments and invites everyone who passes by to join him in conversation.
 His premise is to engage without any preconceived notion of what the outcome might be.
 The dialogue happens without regard to impetus, whether the intent is meeting the artist, other residents or to participate in the project.
 The goal is to initiate a profound exchange, offer ideas for implementation, apply best practices, and to inspire proactive thinking.

 Outdoor Living Room with Matthew Mazzotta in Portland, ME

 Back Cove Trail parking lot off Preble Street, behind Hannaford Supermarket at 295 Forest Avenue, Portland, ME 04101